 I love obstacle course racing:

 In recent years, I’ve developed a passion for Spartan racing.
 These events have you running through rocky, steep terrain, carrying heavy weights, crawling through mud, dunking yourself in dirty, cold water, swinging on bars, throwing spears and generally torturing yourself – and I love it.
-I’ve done five obstacle course races and intend to do many more in the future.
+I’ve done six obstacle course races and intend to do many more in the future.